Ashod/Now-Reading-Redux/README.md

 ### Where is the old changelog? ###

 Please find the original Now Reading Relaoded readme with the changelog in the readme.old file.

+### Is searching for books broken? ###

+If you get a warning such as "URL file-access is disabled in the server configuration" then you need to edit your PHP.ini file.
+Searching relies on PHP's file_get_contents() function.
+This function is subject to security permissions.
+Specifically, allow_url_fopen must be set to 'on' in PHP.ini (which is the default).
+More information [here](http://phpsec.org/projects/phpsecinfo/tests/allow_url_fopen.html), [file_get_contents's reference](http://www.php.net/manual/en/function.file-get-contents.php) and [allow_url_fopen's reference](http://php.net/manual/en/filesystem.configuration.php).

 ## Screenshots ##